JRL-CARI-CNR-UNIBS/synergistic_hrtp_results/README.md

   docker pull mongodb/mongodb-community-server:latest
   docker run -p 27017:27017 -d mongodb/mongodb-community-server:latest
   ```
-3. **Run the import_data.sh script**
+3. **Source the import_data.sh script**
-The `import_data.sh` script will create a virtual environment, install the necessary requirements, create the MongoDB database with the required collections, and import the data.
+The `import_data.sh` script will create a virtual environment, source it, install the necessary requirements, create the MongoDB database with the required collections, and import the data.

   ```bash
   source import_data.sh